Halogen Free Terminals: A trend or a necessity?

 Why using Halogen Free products is so important?

-Bearing in mind the above, the rise of Halogen-free materials and their use in electrical cables can easily be understood.
+Bearing in mind the above, we can easily understand the rise of Halogen-free materials and their use in electrical cables.
 Low smoke and halogen free products are used to protect wiring, as they are proven to limit the amount of toxic gas emitted when it comes into contact with heat.

-Many advocates of halogen free cabling also argue that it is lower in weight, so overall system weights can be reduced, while also offering greater flexibility than other products.
+Many advocates of halogen free cabling also argue that it is lower in weight, reducing the overall system weight, while also offering greater flexibility than other products.

-These are the main reasons why the “Halogen-Free” efforts were initiated.
+These are the main reasons for the initiation of the “Halogen-Free” efforts.
+LS0H or zero halogen

 Selecting the right product